NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Celestial Mercy.md

 **Prerequisites** Angelkin, Lawbringer, Musetouched, or another lineage feat associated with celestials
 * * *
 Your celestial powers allow you to remove lesser afflictions with ease.
-You can cast [[Cleanse Affliction|Cleanse Affliction]] twice per day as a 4th-rank divine innate spell.
+You can cast [[Spells/Cleanse Affliction|Cleanse Affliction]] twice per day as a 4th-rank divine innate spell.

 *Source: Pathfinder Player Core*
 *ORC*